Kristofer-C/Word-game/README.md

 - The word list used in the program is not complete.
 For example, I needed to manually add "etiquette" and a few other fairly common words.
 - I chose the name "Shattered Corpus" to describe the sense of picking through a pile of broken words the player gets as they navigate the menus and solve the puzzles.
 However I am very open to suggestions for alternatives.
 - I am also open to suggestions about the icon for the app.
 I do not do graphic design and this was my first idea.
+- I did some semi-manual work on the word and keys lists to remove things like three letter words and place names, but those files are not included.

 ## Files in the repository